Here's what channel the Checkatrade Trophy final will be shown on and what time coverage starts

-POMPEY will take on League One rivals Sunderland in the final of the Checkatrade Trophy at Wembley Stadium this weekend.
+POMPEY will take on League One rivals Sunderland in the final of the Checkatrade Trophy at Wembley Stadium on Sunday.

 The Blues are looking to lift their first chance at silverware this season at the scene of their famous FA Cup triumph in 2008.